Residual gauge theory for quanta of surface plasmons

 We develop a gauge-theoretical framework to investigate the quanta of surface plasmons.
 Our formulation, based on quantum electrodynamics, highlights the importance of residual gauge symmetry.
 We emphasize that residual gauge symmetry, which imposes constraint equations on physical states, is fundamentally linked to Joule heating.
 This framework is applied to metals, semiconductors, and quantum Hall states, suggesting the presence of a latent transverse electric mode and that the quanta have the ability to maintain light-matter entanglement.

-The photon state is often represented by a plane wave,~\cite{Weinberg1995,Peskin1995,Heitler1984} which is only one of many solutions to the wave equation derived from Maxwell’s equations.
+The photon is often represented by a plane wave,~\cite{Weinberg1995,Peskin1995,Heitler1984} but this is only one idealized solution among many to the wave equation derived from Maxwell’s equations.
 Even in free space, solutions with complex shapes exist.~\cite{Ranada1989} For example, stable topological solutions to classical Maxwell’s equations, whose electric and magnetic field lines encode all torus knots and links, have been discovered in recent years.~\cite{Kedia2013} Simpler than these, the wave equation also allows for waves that are exponentially localized in the direction transverse to their propagation.
-These localized waves have imaginary wavevectors and exhibit unusual frequencies that are significantly lower than those of simple plane waves.
-This reduced frequency is intriguing because quantum effects become more pronounced at lower energy.
+These localized waves, referred to as surface and evanescent waves, have imaginary wavevectors and exhibit unusual frequencies that are significantly lower than those of simple plane waves.~\cite{Polder1971} This reduced frequency is intriguing because quantum coherence and discreteness often become more evident when the energy scale decreases relative to thermal fluctuations.
 However, a single exponentially localized function diverges in one spatial direction and is not normalizable.
 To obtain a normalizable and stable photon state, two localized functions must be appropriately bound together.

 In this paper, we explicitly construct such a localized single-photon state by combining two localized waves via a two-dimensional electron gas (2DEG), based on gauge symmetry in quantum electrodynamics (QED).
 The classical counterpart of this quantum state manifests as a collective mode known as surface plasmons in classical electrodynamics.~\cite{Raether1988a,nakayama74} Our focus is on their quantum aspects---the quanta of surface plasmons.
 These quanta are not only of interest in basic research but may also have potential technological applications.
 To transmit, receive, and store information carried by photons in free space, it is ultimately necessary to integrate a single photon into an electrical network.
 A fundamental challenge in this endeavor is controlling a long-lived entangled state of the form $|{\rm photon} \rangle + |{\rm matter}\rangle$ through the interaction between a single photon and matter.~\cite{Inoue2006,Rakonjac2021}